Business Insider CMS

 .

-The existing CMS was riddled with inefficiencies: slow load times, clunky workflows, and outdated publishing tools that couldn’t support rich, modern storytelling.
-Reporters and editors were spending more time wrestling with the platform than creating stories, while developers struggled to maintain and scale an aging system.
+Business Insider’s editorial team was held back by a decade-old CMS with slow load times, clunky workflows, and outdated tools that couldn’t support modern storytelling.
+Reporters and editors spent more time wrestling with the system than creating content, while developers struggled to maintain and scale the aging platform.

 .